Picasso and Dachshunds: A Love Story

 Upon visiting the vet, Duncan was told that Lump had developed a severe spinal condition that has paralyzed his hind legs.
 He even claimed that there was no going back and that he had stopped feeding Lump as he didn’t think the dog could survive.

-Dachshunds are prone to a number of conditions affecting the health of their backs, due to their stretched-out spines.
+Dachshunds are prone to a number of conditions affecting the health of their backs due to their stretched-out spines.

-Lump was quite possibly struck by the most notorious among the likely back issues seen in Dachshunds—intervertebral disk disease, or IVDD.
+The lump was quite possibly struck by the most notorious among the likely back issues seen in Dachshunds—intervertebral disk disease, or IVDD.

 The crippling condition affects as many as 19-24% of all Dachshunds and is significantly more common in them than in any other breed.

-Fortunately, his first—and last—owner decided to take a chance and took the dog to Stuttgart, Germany for a second opinion.
+Fortunately, his first—and last—owner decided to take a chance and took the dog to Stuttgart, Germany, for a second opinion.
 Thanks to the treatment and care Lump received from then on, the little Hot Dog lived another nine years.

 After that, Lump never saw Picasso again.

-Roughly a decade later, in an odd turn of events, the Dachshund that became one of the art’s dearest icons, died on March 29th 1973, only ten days before Picasso.
+Roughly a decade later, in an odd turn of events, the Dachshund that became one of the art’s dearest icons died on March 29th, 1973, only ten days before Picasso.

 The Legacy of Picasso Dachshund Art

-Although their relationship did not have a proper closure, its influence on the popular culture continues to live on.
+Although their relationship did not have a proper closure, its influence on popular culture continues to live on.

 The sketch inspired by Lump became one of the most popular Picasso’s works and can be found in various forms in pop art.